-The paying party or the receiving party under a costs order is entitled to require any costs to be taxed.
+The Except where a summary assessment of costs is made, the paying party or the receiving party under a costs order is entitled to require any costs to be taxed.

 How to apply for taxation?

 The parties should first try to make their own settlement about costs.
 If agreement cannot be reached, a bill of costs should be drawn up by any party entitled to taxation and submitted to the Registrar, with a copy of it and the correspondence requesting that taxation be served on the other party.
 The purpose is to abide by the rules of natural justice and to encourage the parties to reach agreement on the whole of the bill or on as many items as possible before the taxation.
 The bill of costs may be prepared by the party entitled to taxation, his agent or a law costs draftsman instructed by him or his agent.